pianowow/concentrate/migration_plan.md

 *   **Key Areas:**
 - [ ]     *   `GUI.py`: GUI toolkits can have significant breaking changes.
 We will need to carefully review this file.
-- [ ]     *   `evolve_memory.pkl`: The `pickle` format is not guaranteed to be compatible across Python versions.
-We may need to re-generate this file or find an alternative serialization method.
 - [ ]     *   String handling, division, and dictionary operations: These are areas where Python 3 has introduced changes.

 ## 3. Testing